sparkfun/hacker-application/code/README.md

 If you maintain or contribute to any open source projects, please supply links and a short description of your role in each project.

+**Things to avoid:**

+  - Excessive amounts of code.
+Your samples will be *read*, not *executed*.
+More than 1000 lines of code and you're doing it wrong.
+  - Irrelevant dependencies.
+The large XML library that your class relies upon is neither interesting nor helpful.
+  - Binaries.
+Just don't.
+  - Third party libraries.
+If you didn't write it, don't include it.
+If you only edited the configuration file for it, don't include it.

+Select samples that are brief and show off different characteristics of your skill set.
+A brief, well-written class, a neat little algorithm, stuff like that.
+Less is more.